8 Top-Rated Tourist Attractions in Sognefjord

 Address: 5742 Flåm

-Situated at the head of the Amlabugt, an inlet on the north side of the Sognefjord, Kaupanger - once a Viking settlement - has a wonderful 12th Century stave church built on the ruins of two previous churches.
+Situated at the head of the Amlabugt, an inlet on the north side of the Sognefjord, Kaupanger was once a Viking settlement.
+It has a wonderful 12th-century stave church built on the ruins of two previous churches.
 Also worth visiting is its interesting open-air museum, Heibergske Samlinger, with displays of local life from the Middle Ages to the present.
 A number of boat cruise options are available.